John H. freeland(Click for Virtual Business Card)

 Education: Hale holds a Bachelor of Arts degree in History from the University of Mississippi in 1979 and a Juris Doctor degree from the University of Mississippi School of Law in 1986.
 While in law school, Hale won the trial advocacy competition and served on the National Trial Competition Team.
 Hale is a qualified mediator pursuant to the applicable Mississippi Supreme Court Rules.

-Legal Experience: Hale’s Mississippi and West Tennessee practice includes insurance, personal injury, products liability, and insurance coverage defense; representation of creditors in bankruptcy cases; representing individuals and businesses as both plaintiffs and defendants in contract, real property, corporate, trust and estate litigation, and transactional and estate work for local clients.
+Legal Experience: Hale’s Mississippi, west Tennessee, and St. Louis, Missouri, practice includes estate, conservatorships/guardianships, trusts, business litigation and agricultural land issues practice includes insurance, personal injury, products liability, and insurance coverage defense, representation of creditors in bankruptcy cases, representing individuals and businesses as both plaintiffs and defendants in contract, real property, corporate, trust and estate litigation, and transactional and estate work for local clients.
 Hale is a member of theNational Academy of Elder Lawyers(NAELA), theMississippi Gerontological Society (MGS), and the Association of Attorney Mediators.

 Military Service: Hale served in the Navy as a gunnery officer on board the USS Ainsworth (FF-1090) where he earned his surface warfare qualification, operationally served as Underway Officer of the Deck, and received three sea service awards and two naval expeditionary awards for service in the Mediterranean off Beirut, the Indian Ocean, and the Persian Gulf.
 He left the Navy as a Lieutenant (0-3) to attend law school.